lcthomas/engl6701s24/final-project.md

 ## Presenting your Dataset in Progress
 Our class period on Wednesday, May 1 will be devoted to quick presentations of your datasets in progress.
 In these presentations, you should describe your dataset (including the kind of data it contains, its boundaries/scope, and its metadata fields) and contextualize this dataset in relation to other existing scholarly datasets or archives, the questions it allows researchers to answer, gaps in existing fields, etc. In brief, your presentation should answer the following 3 questions: 1) What is this dataset?; 2) How are you collecting and organizing it?; 3) Why is it significant?

-If you are working on your final project individually, your presentation should be about 10 minutes long (I will warn you at 10 minutes and cut you off after 12 minutes).
+If you are working on your final project individually, your presentation should be somewhere between 10-15 minutes.
 If you are working on your final project with others, talk to me in advance about the length of your presentation and its content, as team presentations may need more time.

 ## Writing your Data Paper
 After collecting your dataset, you will write a \~2500-3000-word data paper describing and contextualizing your dataset.
 You may organize your data paper how you choose, but it should contain the following elements: